RedisGears/RedisGears/docs/create_development_environment.md

         })
 ```

 This tells webpack to replace all `import.meta.url` with an empty string.
-We need it because when webpack sees `import.meta.url` it replace it with some `JS` code that uses `document` object which we do not have on RedisGears.
+We need it because when webpack sees `import.meta.url` it replace it with some `JS` code that uses `document` object which we do not have on Triggers and Functions.

 And finally we are done, we can build and deploy our code: